sergey-shandar/public/notes/cryptography/untrusted-verifiable-stream.md

-# Compact Verifable Streaming in Untrusted Environment
+# Compact Verifiable Streaming in Untrusted Environment

 One of the good properties of cryptographically strong hash is that a known hash value can be used to verify that the content we download from the Internet matches the original file's content.
 But here's the problem: we need to download the whole file to ensure its content is correct.
 It's not a big deal if the file is only a few kilobytes, but it can be not good if the file is enormous, e.g., several gigabytes.

 Interface